hyundai-robotics/doc-hi6-operation/book.md

 [__SOURCE](4-service/2-file-manager/3-folder-management/2-folder-generation.md)
 # 4.2.3.2 Folder Creation

-1. Select a folder in the folder list using the jog dial of the teach pendant and then touch the \[New Folder\] button on the function button bar.
+1. Select a folder in the folder list using the jog dial of the teach pendant and then touch the `[New Folder]` button on the function button bar.
 Then, a new folder will be added under the selected folder.

     ![](../../../_assets/tp630/file-manager/fld-create_eng.png)

-2. Input the name of the new folder and then press the <<b>ENTER</b>> key.
+2. Input the name of the new folder and then press the `[ENTER]` key.

     ![](../../../_assets/tp630/file-manager/fld-create-rename_eng.png)